Envirometrix/PredictiveSoilMapping/docs/Introduction.md

 Second, at broader scales, polygon maps produced by different teams are often incompatible and can not be merged without harmonization.
-A non-soil scientist introduced to a continental-scale soil map where soil boundaries follow country boundaries will likely lose confidence and look for another source of information [@DAvello1998SSH].
+A non-soil scientist introduced to a continental-scale soil map where soil boundaries follow country boundaries will potentially lose confidence and look for another source of information [@DAvello1998SSH].
 Consider for example the Harmonized World Soil Database product.
 On the HWSD-derived maps one can still notice numerous soil borders that match country